-Alice… On the Line was one of the books carried at the Alice Springs Telegraph Station for tourists interested in more history.
+Alice On the Line by Doris Blackwell was one of the books carried at the Alice Springs Telegraph Station for tourists interested in more history.
 I picked it up shortly after I started working there.
 I figured I needed to know more about the place, since I was selling tickets to get inside.

 This autobiography is the fascinating story of a young woman living at the Telegraph Station during its early days.
 Like Doris’ father, I found myself in Alice Springs because of a job offer.
 Like Doris, I came to love this small town in the middle of the continent.

-Alice… on the Line is a coming-of-age story for both Doris and the Telegraph Station.
+Alice On the Line is a coming-of-age story for both Doris Blackwell and the Telegraph Station.
 In 1899, Doris’ father takes the job as the new officer-in-charge at Alice Springs, which wasn’t even on the map.
 To get there, her family catches the train from Adelaide to Oodnadatta and then transfers to a buggy for a very bouncy, uncomfortable ride to Alice Springs.

 Unlike their trip, mine took an effortless three and a half hours by plane from Sydney.
 While they had days to anticipate their arrival in Alice, I found myself blinking in shock when I stepped off the plane into a flat, red world.
 Even the airport terminal squatted behind the faded green bushes, making me wonder if the pilot had landed in the wrong place.